-The Chancellor has set out a package of temporary, timely and targeted measures to support public services, people and businesses through this period of disruption caused by COVID-19.
+The Government have set out a package of temporary, timely and targeted measures to support public services, people and businesses through this period of disruption caused by COVID-19.
 This includes a package of measures to support businesses including:

 - A statutory sick pay relief package for SMEs.